AniyahCD/E-and-I-Project/README.md

 What is your project about?

+My project was about exploring the streets of japan in vr.
+The player goes through a small story of helping a lost kid find his mom and going to the convince store.

 What was the additional skill?

+The additional skill was adding in coded elements like objectives, markers and a dialogue manager.
+Also adding in voice acting for the characters.

 What was a key challenge you overcame or an element of the project you want to highlight?

+I want to highlight the dialogue system I was most excited to work on that part of the project.
+I worked in garage band and made some sounds myself like the stomach rumbling sound.
+I also think it’s cool I could get 3 Japanese classmates to do voice lines for me.
+It was difficult getting the voice lines converting them and figuring out garage band, mixing audio, and using it in unity.

 Screenshots of project